blog-banner-image

 The CIA offers a wealth of internships for aspiring forensics professionals.
 Among its paid undergraduate offerings (also referred to as “co-op programs”) are positions in intelligence analysis, cyber exploitation investigations, cybersecurity, digital forensics, and other fields related to forensics.
 Not surprisingly, admission is very competitive.

-For example, the undergraduate cybersecurity officer internship requires applicants to have an undergraduate degree in cybersecurity (or a related field), at least a 3.0 GPA, proof of foundational coursework in computer science or cyber-defense, and a thorough background check (including a polygraph interview and medical exams).
+For example, the undergraduate internship/co-op program in cyber operations and mission enablement requires applicants to have an undergraduate degree in cybersecurity (or a related field), at least a 3.0 GPA, availability to work two 90-day tours prior to graduation, and excellent interpersonal and communication skills.
 Working with the CIA can prove an invaluable professional experience and boost one’s resume.
 All positions require relocation to the DC metropolitan area.

 In addition to internships, the CIA offers scholarships to outstanding students and paid fellowships for students attending four-year Minority Serving Institutions (MSIs)